oarangel/P2/README.md

 ## Notes for instructor

-+Form inputs limited to integers, no floating points included.
++ Form inputs limited to integers, no floating points included.